Now Announcing the 2020 CNY Short Film Competition

 - Individuals who are under the age of 21.

-- Final-cuts must be no more than 10 minutes in length.
+- Final-cuts must be as close to 10 minutes in length as possible.

 - Scripts may feature no more than 5 filming locations.

-- Awardees must be fully available to work in CNY Region (Cayuga, Cortland, Herkimer, Madison, Oneida, Onondaga, Oswego and Tompkins counties) during the designated two-week pre-production and production time-frame (July and August 2020, specific dates TBD).
+- Awardees must be fully available to work in CNY Region during the designated two-week pre-production and production time-frame (July and August 2020, specific dates TBD).

 - During pre-production, awardees must attend an orientation conducted by IGCNYA and partnering production mentors to familiarize crews with local staff, resources, accommodations, work space, film location needs, and operations and procedures.